 Don't read further unless you have chosen the character!

 35 yo.
-Eivyn is Camelot’s priest and scribe who is present at all important meetings at the one who records them.
-He is also accepting confessions, giving absolutions, leading ceremonies, and prayers.
+Eivyn is Camelot’s priest and scribe who is present at all important meetings as the one who records them.
+He also accepts confessions, gives absolutions, leads ceremonies and prayers.
 Despite his relative youth, he is one of the most respected people in Camelot.